TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 129/Psalms 129.7.md

 ---

-Wherewith the reaper filleth not his hand, Nor he that bindeth sheaves his bosom.
+with which the reaper doesn't fill his hand, nor he who binds sheaves, his bosom.